Deerzen/Moodmonitor/README.md

 # Moodmonitor

+## Easily perform Twitch chat sentiment & emotion analysis in real-time

  Moodmonitor is an automated IRC client which can connect to Twitch Chat and analyse the current sentiment and dominant emotions.
+Currently the results of the sentiment analysis can be visualized in a graph.
+In a future version you will be able to see the result in a web dashboard.

- To use the Client you will need an OAuth password which is associated to a Twitch account and can be generated at https://twitchapps.com/tmi/
+ To use the client you will need an OAuth password which is associated to a Twitch account and can be generated at https://twitchapps.com/tmi/

 ### 🔍 Sentiment analysis with Afinn